-Natural Remedies to Fight Dandruff
+Natural Remedies That May Help Fight Dandruff

 It’s important to mention that these remedies do not work in all cases, depending on what type of dandruff you have.
 If it is the result of too much oil production on the scalp, these remedies will work for you.
-However, if you dandruff is caused by fungus, you’ll need to see a specialist, who will likely prescribe you a pharmaceutical shampoo.
+However, if your dandruff is caused by fungus, you’ll need to see a specialist, who will likely prescribe you a pharmaceutical shampoo.